Everyone is welcome at Carnival UK however they identify

 Key dates in UK LGBT+ history

-Tom Driscoll and Kate Johnston are co-leads for Spectrum, with the support of many colleagues from across the business for key events and activities.
+Tom Driscoll is lead for Spectrum, with the support of an active member group from across the business for key events and activities.

 “For a long time I kept my personal and professional life separate and I think that was because I wasn’t completely comfortable being my whole self at work.
-Now, as co-lead of Spectrum, Carnival UK’s LGBT+ & friends network, I’m proud to be championing the LGBT+ community at every opportunity.”
-Tom Driscoll, Co-lead, Spectrum
+Now, as lead of Spectrum, Carnival UK’s LGBT+ & friends network, I’m proud to be championing the LGBT+ community at every opportunity.”
+Tom Driscoll, Lead, Spectrum